 In addition, the following varieties are also grown now, which are as follows:

-Also referred to as “esperance waxflower,” it grows up to 7 feet in height, and it has pink, red, and white flowers that bloom continuously during the summer.
+Also referred to as “esperance waxflower,” it grows up to 7 feet in height, and it has pink, red, and white blossoms that bloom continuously during the summer.

 This variety will only grow up to 4 feet in height, making it one of the smallest Chamelaucium.
 It produces white flowers that are strongly scented.